sonelrubin/dynamics-365-contact-center/contact-center/extend/configure-zendesk-connector.md

 ## Run The Power Automate Flow

-In Power Automate, select the required flow and then select **Run**.
+In Power Automate, select the required flow, and then select **Run**.

 > [!NOTE]
 > Automated flows are automatically triggered by create, update, and delete events.